Skip to main content

 Yes, melatonin can help with nighttime heartburn for some people.
 Studies show that 3 mg of melatonin at night can strengthen the lower esophageal sphincter (the valve at the top of the stomach), reducing acid reflux.
 We sometimes use it as an adjunct to standard reflux treatment, not a replacement.

-Daily low-dose melatonin (0.3 to 1 mg) appears safe for most adults, especially those over 50, but I prefer targeted use (jet lag, travel, hard sleep weeks) when possible.
+Daily low-dose melatonin (0.3 to 1 mg) appears safe for most adults, particularly those over 50, but targeted use (jet lag, travel, hard sleep weeks) is preferred when possible.
 Long-term high doses (5 mg and up) are where the safety questions cluster.
 The lowest effective dose for the shortest needed period is the right rule.

 Deep-Dive Questions